ArthurZey/arthurzey.github.io/_pages/tag_about.md

 Elevator pitch about me:

-I'm a logic-emotions monist, open (almost to a fault), wholehearted, wild, and untamed.
+I'm a logic-emotions monist, open (almost to a fault), wholehearted, wild, untamed, _and_ disciplined in mind and action.

 I tend to be a generalist and selective specialist, but a huge nerd through and through.
 I'm a die-hard advocate of induction as the primary mode of human cognition.
 My superpowers include seeing patterns and untangling nuanced differences.